+- Homework 1: 13 September

-- Homeworks 1 and 2: 13 September
+- Homework 2: 20 September

 - Comp.ex.
-1 : 20 September
+1 : 4 October

-- Homeworks 3 and 4: 4 October
+- Homeworks 3 and 4 : 11 October

 - Comp.ex.
-2: 11 October
+2: 18 October

 - Comp.ex.
 3,4 : 25 October

 - Comp.ex.
 5: at any time later

 Comp.ex. can be done in groups by 2 students.
-Reports for homeworks and comp.labs (together with programs) should be sent to my e-mail before the deadline.
+Reports for homeworks and comp.labs (together with programs) should be downloaded in CANVAS or, in case if it is impossible, sent in the one \.zip file to my e-mail before the deadline.
 Hand-written homeworks can be returned directly to me or putted into the red box which is located behind my office.
+Bonuspoints will be added to the points obtained at written exam.
+Final grades will be the following: